jburky15/task_app/README.md

 <br>
 This is currently a working prototype<br>
 <br>
-Added json-server for save state
+Added json-server for save state and react-router-dom for routing